Rishabh-Chandrode/SDE-Sheet/8 Greedy Algorithm/readme.md

             we will have at most an equal number of choices left how we can select the next event.
 Hence, selecting an event that ends later can never yield a better solution, and the greedy algorithm is correct.

+## 2)Minimum Platform
+        Sort both array
+        Every entry in arr occupies one platform
+        Every entry in dep releases one platform